 Cornwall Fire and Rescue Service recognises its responsibility in contributing towards working together to make Cornwall safer.
 We constantly develop strategies to provide fire safety messages throughout life.

 In partnership with other Council departments and services, we support those in need from the communities we serve.
 We contribute directly towards Every Child Matters through educational and intervention packages that meet the needs of pre-school through to university students.

 We are committed to educating the community, children and young people in terms of fire safety, but also address issues such as anti social behaviour, which has an impact on community safety.

 We deliver our work through an education agenda that includes the following schemes and projects below:

 Find out about the free elfs resource and how your establishment can borrow it from one of our 31 locations across Cornwall.

 Our specially trained Fire Setter Officers visit children who play with fire.
-The programme is aimed at children up to the age of 18.
+The Fire Setter Intervention Programme is aimed at children up to the age of 18.

 Cornwall Junior Lifeskills events are interactive ways of delivering personal and safety education messages to Year 5 children (9-10 year olds), and seek to encourage risk awareness and good citizenship through active participation in a range of scenarios.

 Learn2Live is a true partnership; with representatives from Local Authority Road Safety Teams, Fire & Rescue Service, Police, Paramedics, Family Liaison Officers, Consultants as well as family speakers.